 Companies that have used up the maximum S$100,000 support for a particular market between 1 April 2020 and 31 March 2023 will not be eligible for any more MRA grants for that market.

 There is no limit to the number of MRA applications that a company can apply.
 This is to allow companies the flexibility to determine their pace of entry into the overseas market.

-As FTA consultancy is a highly specialised field, companies may refer to Enterprise Singapore’s list* of FTA consultants that offer FTA advisory services.
+As FTA consultancy is a highly specialised field, companies can only tap on Enterprise Singapore’s list* of FTA consultants that offer FTA consultancy services.

 * Annex 1 of MRA Grant’s Eligible Activities

 The MRA support for FTA consultancy scope is accessible to local SMEs.
 If the applicant company manufactures overseas, the consultant will advise the company on the relevant FTAs and help the company assess the potential benefit of leveraging on the FTAs, including those that Singapore is not a member of.